 You'll also find two of coastal Delaware's World War II era fire control towers on the beach, so have your camera ready for some great photos.

 We realize that, on the surface, Fenwick Island State Park may be a bit out of place on our list of secluded beach areas in coastal Delaware.
 But hear us out…

-The reason this particular state park is on our list is because, in our view, you're more likely to find a secluded piece of beachfront at Fenwick Island that at any other southern Delaware state park, particularly during the summer months.
+The reason this particular state park is on our list is that, in our view, you're more likely to find a secluded piece of beachfront at Fenwick Island than at any other southern Delaware state park, particularly during the summer months.

 The park is 344 acres in total, and if you’re willing to walk even just a few minutes from any of the main entrance points, you’re sure to find a nice quiet place to call home for the day.

 The park also features one of the few beaches in Delaware with a designated surfing area, so Cowabunga Dude!

 It’s located just north of Fenwick Island and is actually a three-mile stretch of barrier island, so pick your spot and enjoy a relaxing day on the beach.

 Assateague Island State Park is the only destination on our list that's actually located in Maryland.
 It's the Free State’s only oceanfront park and many know it as the beach where wild ponies run free year-round.

 But, as with Fenwick Island State Park above, a short walk either north or south from the main entry points and you’ll have the beach all to yourself.